yiisoft/di/README.md

 ## Using deferred service providers

-To prevent the potential perfomance decrease when using service providers you can use so-called *deferred service providers*.
+To prevent the potential performance decrease when using service providers you can use so-called *deferred service providers*.

 They extend from `Yiisoft\Di\Support\DeferredServiceProvider` and must